-As an independent dental practice, you’re now responsible for your online presence, i.e. website, social media, online reviews, blogs, seo, digital advertising and emails.
+As an independent dental practice, you’re now responsible for your online presence.
+This includes, but not limited to: website, social media, online reviews, blogs, SEO, digital marketing, and emails.

-From the leading authority on inbound marketing, Hubspot, “Inbound marketing is an approach focused on attracting customers through content and interactions that are relevant and helpful.”
-Through a premeditated website landing page strategy, you would be able to educate your patients on your services and have them book an appointment.
+As reported by leading authority on inbound marketing, Hubspot, “Inbound marketing is an approach focused on attracting customers through content and interactions that are relevant.”
+Through a premeditated website landing page strategy, you can educate your patients on your services and have them book an appointment.

-With a well-designed and thought-out strategy, your online presence should create a brand that your patients can trust.
+With a well-designed strategy, your online presence should create a brand that your patients trust.